Ad Noctum: Chapter 7

 “Okay.
 Better.
 With the translation, I mean.”

-“Yeah,” Telford said quietly.
+“Yeah,” Telford said.
 “It’s been about five days since Varro gave you that communications sphere.”

 Volker nodded.

-“I know you don’t want to hear this,” Telford said, his voice low, “but you’re going to have to contact them.”
+“I know you don’t want to hear this,” Telford said, his voice low, “but you need to contact them.”

 “Already?”
-Volker asked, trying to fight the dread the other man’s comment produced.
+Volker tried to fight the dread Telford’s comment produced.
 “Today?”

 “It’s a perfect opportunity,” Telford said.
-“You have something to tell them.
-You can set Rush up as the one who discovered this planet and who wants to take this little trip there.
-Best case scenario, they’ve heard of it and we get some intel we can use about what might be down there.”
+“You have something to pass on.
+Set Rush up as the one who discovered this planet.
+Make this little trip his idea.
+Best-case scenario, they’ve heard of it and we get intel we can use about what might be down there.”

 “You blow your cover,” Telford said.
-“And then,” he waved his hand.
+“And then—”

 “Don’t be witty,” Volker said.
 “Check.”